wizcamp/wizcamp-realms-demo/session-guides/SESSION-09.md

 You just created a custom React hook with browser API integration and AI-assisted development — excellent work!

-Now let's deepen your understanding of custom hooks, browser APIs, and professional development practices.
+Now let's deepen your understanding of custom hooks, browser APIs, and development practices.
 Here are the most impactful questions to ask your AI assistant about today's session:

 - **What makes custom hooks different from regular functions, and why do they need to start with "use"?**
 - **How do refs differ from state, and when should I use each one?**